International Crisis Group: Board of trustees

 As of September 2023, Crisis Group Board of Trustees has 44 members.
 Frank Giustra, founder of the Giustra Foundation and Acceso, became co-chair in 2020, and Susana Malcorra, former Foreign Minister of Argentina and former Chef de Cabinet of the UN Secretary-General, joined him as co-chair in 2021.

 Previously, the board was chaired by Mark Malloch Brown, former UN Deputy Secretary-General and Administrator of the United Nations Development Programme.
 Past board members have included Sandy Berger and Stephen Solarz.
 Chairmen emeritus are Martti Ahtisaari, George J. Mitchell and Thomas R. Pickering.

 Gareth Evans remained President Emeritus as of 2023.

 Awards

 Crisis Group's "In Pursuit of Peace Award” was established in 2005, and is associated with a gala event in New York City.
 Recipients include U.S. Presidents Bill Clinton and George H.W.
-Bush, Hillary Clinton, former Brazilian President Lula da Silva, Nobel Peace Prize laureates Martti Ahtisaari and Ellen Johnson Sirleaf, and financier and philanthropist George Soros.
+Bush, Hillary Clinton, Brazilian President Lula da Silva, Nobel Peace Prize laureates Martti Ahtisaari and Ellen Johnson Sirleaf, and financier and philanthropist George Soros.

-Recipients for 2018 included Frank Giustra, founder of the Radcliffe Foundation and a prolific entrepreneur and financier, and H.R.H.
-Prince Zeid Raad Al Hussein, UN High Commissioner for Human Rights and the Olympic Refugee and Paralympic Teams.
+Recipients for 2018 included Frank Giustra, founder of the Radcliffe Foundation and a prolific entrepreneur and financier, and Prince Zeid Raad Al Hussein, UN High Commissioner for Human Rights and the Olympic Refugee and Paralympic Teams.